 MRS can be a good option if you have a small number of users without a lot of complexity.
 Projects where Exchange comprises the majority are great candidates.
 However, preview programs should only be used in limited situations.
 For large, sensitive, critical, or time-sensitive projects, the cross-tenant MRS preview program will not be the best fit and a third-party migration solution might be worth the investment.

-In 2019, Microsoft acquired Mover, and with that the tooling is free and allows you to migrate SharePoint between tenants.
+In 2019, Microsoft acquired Mover.
+This tool is free to Office 365 tenants and allows you to migrate SharePoint between tenants.
 The tooling’s primary focus is migrating third-party data into Office 365; however, you can use this free tool for some tenant-to-tenant migration scenarios.

 While Mover works well for basic file migrations, if you have more complex requirements, you will need to consider a third-party migration tool.
 At Ignite 2020 there was a demo of cross-tenant SharePoint migrations, but unfortunately, we have not seen a preview program for this process yet.